Best Software

 Key features:

-- Lighter playbook enforcement than Bind or Ironclad
+• Lighter playbook enforcement than Bind or Ironclad document

-- More focused on review than autonomous multi-round counter-generation
+• Published positioning centres on review rather than autonomous multi-round counter-generation

 Bottom line: a credible middle option between Word co-pilot and full AI-native CLM, with the trade-off that multi-round autonomy is shallower.